 The resolution to Live Blue, is simply a gentle reminder to myself.
 I resolve to live a little more like I love the ocean.
-To eat more sustainably and locally, cut more plastic out of my life, make my travel count for conservation whenever possible, get even further away from fossil fuels, vote for candidates who care about what I do, support and work with blue organizations, and spend more time in/on/under the ocean with my friends and family.
+To eat more sustainably and locally, cut more plastic out of my life, make my travel count for conservation whenever possible, get even further away from fossil fuels, vote for candidates who care about what I do, support and work with blue organizations, and spend more time near, in, on and under the ocean and oher waters with my friends and family.

 In 2007 I started a blog where I’ll post thoughts on living like you love our oceans, lakes and river.
 I invite you to #liveblue and to send your ideas along to share or comment on the blog.
 Look for the Live Blue group on Facebook as well.

 Here’s to a very bright, blue 2008 (PANTONE #18-3943 TCX, to be exact).